 - result_vector is the result values taken in the form of a vector to get the desired result.

-4. Use of VBA Macros to Fill in Blank Cells with Above Value in Excel
+4. Using Excel VBA to Fill Blank Cells with Value Above

 Follow the steps below to execute VBA Macro to fill the blank cells with the value above.

-- Select the range of data and right-click on the name of the sheet.
+- Here, select the range of data and right-click on the name of the sheet.

-- Click on View Code from the Context menu.
+- Next, click on View Code from the Context menu.